-Tips to help your marketing emails earn their place in inboxes — not the junk folder.
+These strategies will keep your marketing emails where they belong: in inboxes, not the junk folder.

 - Why email marketing deserves extra attention